MarcoFloo/Bestiopsychologist/content/authors/admin/_index.md

 bio:
 ---

 This site is for sharing my projects and interests with future employers and collaborators.
 I created this site using R Markdown, Hugo, and Blogdown.
-As this is my first site I am open to all feedback and comments, feel free to reach out!
+As this is my first site, I am open to all feedback and comments.
+Feel free to reach out!